-- Stages 3 and 4 contribute equally to the Honours classification - The rules for the award of Honours are given in the "Undergraduate Examination Conventions" - The Faculty awards degrees by The Averaging Method as specified in the Undergraduate Examination Conventions.
+- Stages 2 and 3 contribute to the Honours classification in the ratio 25:75. - The rules for the award of Honours are given in the "Undergraduate Examination Conventions" - The Faculty awards degrees by The Averaging Method as specified in the Undergraduate Examination Conventions.
 Subject to the other provisions of those Conventions, the link between marks and classification is as given below: